 Our Natural Degenerative Myelopathy Protocol

 Our "Core Recommendations" form the backbone of our Natural Degenerative Myelopathy Protocol.
 They consist of diet suggestions and supplement recommendations and are what we feel are the most important to provide to your animal companion for this condition.
-They are displayed individually or as a package at the botttom of this page along with other helpful products from which you may make additional selections.
-As always, we are here to help and you may contact us by phone or email by using the Contact Us link on the left side of this page if you need more individualized attention.
+They are displayed individually or as a package at the bottom of this page along with other helpful products from which you may make additional selections.
+Pet foods can be purchased at your finer, local pet stores.
+As always, we are here to help and you may contact us by phone or email if you need more individualized attention.

 Core Recommendation #1 - Whole Food Nutrition

 With a degenerative condition like Degenerative Myelopathy, in which the body needs the highest value nutrition possible to provide the body with what it needs for healing, we highly recommend a raw food diet.
 Raw food is how carnivores, like canines and felines, have evolved to eat and they do best on a high protein, low carbohydrate diet.
 This is, unfortunately, the opposite of how most pets are fed since the majority of commercial diets are low protein with 50% or more carbohydrates.